alma4rebi/brightandshiny/README.md

 brightandshiny
 ==============

-Inkscape color palette that doesn't suck
+I wasn't happy with any of the color palettes that come with Inkscape, so I made my own.